santoshvishwa/Image-Classification-Using-Tensorflow/README.md

 # Image-Classification-Using-Tensorflow

-This code is to seggregate different type of images based on the training data.
+This code is to seggregate different type of images based on the training data..